-Aromas bundle black cherry, cranberry and sultana raisin with notions of vanilla, cocoa and resin.
-A sip comes silky-smotth, round and juicy.
+Aromas bundle black cherry, cranberry and sultana raisin with notions of vanilla and cocoa.
+A sip comes silky-smooth, round and juicy.
 Cherry-chocolate and dark red fruit flavours persist alongside caramel, cocoa and peppery spice.

 Hand-picked and sorted, from our Estate Vineyard’s Courtney Block on October 9th as grape sugars averaged 24.7° Brix.